Livestream content support

 A media system, not random posting

-1. 1Audit the current online service from the viewer's perspective: can they hear clearly, see clearly, and follow the service?
+- 1Audit the current online service from the viewer's and editor's perspective: can people hear clearly, see clearly, and cut useful moments afterward?

-2. 2Define the realistic capture setup for the church's room, budget, volunteers, platform, and weekly service rhythm.
+- 2Define the realistic capture and handoff setup for the church's room, volunteers, platform, and weekly service rhythm.

 Questions churches ask before hiring

-Ruah is not trying to replace platforms like Church Online Platform, YouTube, Vimeo, or Facebook.
-The focus is helping the church make the stream look, sound, and flow better, then turning the service into useful content afterward.
+No. Ruah is not trying to replace platforms like Church Online Platform, YouTube, Vimeo, or Facebook, and this is not an AV installation offer.
+The focus is improving the capture workflow and turning the service into useful content afterward.

 Can you help a small church with a basic livestream?